 Temporary Assistance for Families in Idaho (TAFI) provides monthly cash assistance and work preparation services for needy families with kids in Idaho.

-A family is considered “needy” when their countable income is less than $309, the maximum grant amount.
-The resource limit is $5,000.1
+A family is considered “needy” when their countable income is less than $389 a month for a family of three.
+The limit for countable resources is $5,000.

 TAFI is designed to provide temporary cash assistance.
 Monthly cash benefits are provided to eligible families up to a lifetime limit of 24 months.

 Extended Cash Assistance (ECA) may be provided to families who have received 24 months of cash assistance, for up to another 36 months.

 As a condition of eligibility, all work-ready applicants will be required to participate in Idaho’s Enhanced Work Services (EWS) Program for a specified number of hours per week.